Mathematical model from Perm scientists will predict wound healing and oncology development

 <br>

-Existing models of cell behavior are often too simplistic and do not take into account key factors such as changes in cell shape, chemical signals between them, and the characteristics of different tissue types.
+Existing models of cellular behavior are often too simplistic and do not take into account key factors such as changes in cell shape, chemical signals between them, and the characteristics of different tissue types.
 The development of Perm scientists is free from these shortcomings.

 We used an advanced vertex model, which describes cells as polygons connected by vertices (points) and capable of changing their shape and size depending on interaction with neighbors.
-This is a set of equations that allow us to calculate the elasticity of biological elements, the mechanical forces acting on them – for example, tissue stretching – and the chemical signals they exchange.
+This is a set of equations that allow us to calculate the elasticity of biological elements, the mechanical forces that act on them - for example, tissue stretching - and the chemical signals they exchange.

 Maxim Buzmakov, Junior Researcher at the Department of Applied Physics, PNRPU